-Emile Zola was born in 1840 in Paris.
-When Emile is seven, his father dies in 1847 and leaves his family penniless — a personal experience with povery that profoundly influences his writings and political activism.
+Emile Zola is born in 1840 in Paris.
+When Emile is seven, his father dies and leaves the family penniless.
+Zola's experience with povery would shape his lifetime of writings and political activism.

 In Bourbon high-school Emile meets Paul Cezanne, and develops a lasting friendship.
 Zola and Cezanne spend fifteen years wandering through the alleys of Aix en Provence and its surroundings.
 But in 1858 he decides to leave for Paris for his final exams.
 But he maintains his relationship with Cezanne through regular letters, and whenever he comes to Provence.
 Following two failures at his finals because of French he starts working as warehouseman for M. Hachette the publisher.
 He soon becomes head of advertising and befriends numerous painters and writers.
 In 1866 Emile Zola begins a series of twenty novels, “Les Rougon-Macquart” which the saga of two families living during the Second Empire.
 This gigantic undertaking will be finished in 1893 and will make a renowned and celebrated writer of Zola.In this work he describes all aspects of all levels of the society.
 In one of these novels, “L’ Oeuvre” he writes about a failed painter and his writer friend.
 This will end his friendship with Cezanne who, rightly so” will recognize himself in this novel published in 1886.
 Never mind, he has befriended Gustave Flaubert and Alphonse Daudet; and he goes on writing having started a trilogy: Lourdes, Rome and Paris.